YaacovTeller/DoomRep/README.md

           'a' - all weaopns, otherwise you only start with a pistol, and not all the others are available in-game.

 You can still fire with the shield, but upon deploying your weapon defaults to pistol.
 It's the only weapon you can fire with your free hand!
-You can only switch weapons when your shield is lowered, you've only got two hands, right?
+You can still switch you're slung weapon with shield raised, and it will be drawn when the shield is lowered.

 Oncoming damage is indicated by a klaxon;
 Do not be alarmed by the running Tomer in the first screen.
 He can be removed in the levels.js file ( + "_Tomer").
-At the mo, the second menu button only links to files on my computer.
+The walking shai minigame - walking shais that can be clicked to a stop.
 Music is on, by default.

 Normal mode only has ONE stage so far.

+Enemies can move with css animation AND jquery.
+The latter has them turn to face the right direction, but the former does not.

 Note...
 the spin-up on the chaingun, it was hard to do.